Network Data and Analysis

 Adjacency Matrix

-An adjacency matrix is a square matrix where the elements indicate whether pairs of vertices in the graph are adjacent or not—meaning, whether they are directly connected by an edge.
+An adjacency matrix is a square matrix where the elements indicate whether pairs of vertices in the graph are adjacent or not, meaning whether they are directly connected by an edge.
 If the graph has \(n\) vertices, the matrix \(A\) will be an \(n \times n\) matrix where the entry \(A_{ij}\) is \(1\) if there is an edge from vertex \(i\) to vertex \(j\), and \(0\) if there is no edge.
-In the case of weighted graphs the weight of the edge is used.
-This matrix is symmetric for undirected graphs, indicating that an edge is bidirectional.
+In the case of weighted graphs, the weight of the edge is used instead of binary values.

 • Simple Representation: It provides a straightforward and compact way to represent graphs, especially useful for dense graphs where many or most pairs of vertices are connected.